DiPS-Digital-Peer-Initiative/mind-matters-24/_events/just-a-minute.markdown

 layout: event
 banner_image: /_media/jam.jpg

-name: JAM Just A Minute
+name: JAM - Just A Minute

-fee: Please check the brochure on the Details page
+fee: Please check the brochure on the Registration Details page

 date_of_event: 11th October 2025 (Day 2)
 time_of_event: 10:30am to 11:30am